LiMaPe/blogProject/README.md

 The page layout is created with Grid.
 As you can see I use both nested Flexbox and Grid in the page, my take on when to use flexbox and when to use Grid is as follows.

 I use Flexbox to make the content flow.
 Since Flexbox is a single dimensional layout, it is possible to make the content flow in column or rows, but not both.
-This is where Grid come in.
-I use to place the content, for example Grid is great for the main page layout, I then nest Flexbox or Grid inside the main Grid depending on what content is going in that Grid area.
+This is where Grid come in, it places the content in two dimensions i.e. both rows and columns.
+I therefor use Grid to place the content, for example Grid is great for the main page layout, I then nest Flexbox or Grid inside the main Grid depending on what content is going in that Grid area.

 <em>Mobile First</em>